Anaheim Chilli 🌶

 Traditionally the method is to roast them either over an open fire, a BBQ or a gas hob until the skins are burnt and blistered, then seal them in a bag to let the heat further loosen the skin.
 When cooled, simply peel back the burnt skin away from the flesh.
 They are also a great chilli to be used stuffed as an alternative to the Poblano.

 Plant Care Tips

 Sow a few seeds into a tray in late January to May and cover lightly with seed compost.
 Either use a heated propagator or pop the seed tray into an enclosed plastic bag and seal and place it on a windowsill.
 Once the seedling has produced two true leaves (second set of leaves) they can be transplanted into individual pots.
 Try and maintain around 20-25 degrees while young plants.

-As the plant grows, transplant it into as large a pot as allows, this will determine the size of the plant.
+As the plant grows, transplant it into as large a pot as it allows, which will determine the plant's size.
 Once the plant has flowered and has started to produce small chillies, it will benefit from a feed of either comfrey tea or tomato feed.
 Chillies dislike irregular watering as this will sometimes cause blossom end rot (the base of the chilli/pepper rots)